aula-app/aula-backend/docs/index.md

 receives `$user_level`, `$user_id` and the arguments and return a boolean value, true if the user has permissions to do that specific request or false otherwise.
 If a method from a model doesn't have a `methodPermission` written, the default behaviour is not allowing the request to be processed.

+## OAuth (auth0)

+The auth0 authentication workflow is managed by `controllers/login_auth0.php` and `controllers/auth0.php`.
+The first one initiates the OAuth login workflow, sending the user to Auth0 and exchange the security codes.
+The `controllers/auth0.php` is the callback configured on Auth0, and it is where the user trying to login is verified.
+If the user doesn't exist in the aula database, a new user is created, otherwise based on the successful response from Auth0, a JWT token is generated, returned to the user and then the user is signed in.

+## Password management

+1. controllers/change_password.php

+It uses the JWT token user id information to change a user password triggered using the user profile interface.

+2. controllers/forgot_password.php

+Triggers an email with an unique link to the user that can be used to reset a password.

+3. controllers/set_password.php

+Used for the first password setup for an user.
+When an user is created on the aula admin's interface, the users receives an unique URL with a secret and a link to set_password.php

+## Check if user has consent necessary agreements to use the system

+controllers/get_necessary_consents.php is called by the interface before every request, to check if there are new terms that must be read and confirmed or refused by the user.

+The method controllers/give_consent.php records in the database the user response for each agreements requirements.

+## Upload files

+controllers/upload.php is responsible for manging the media upload as user avatars to the filesystem of aula's server.